numpy/numpy/doc/neps/ufunc-overrides.rst

 Type casting hierarchy
 ----------------------

-Similarly to the Python operator dispatch mechanism, writing ufunc dispatch methods requires some discipline in order to achieve predictable results.
+The Python operator override mechanism gives much freedom in how to write the override methods, and it requires some discipline in order to achieve predictable results.
+Here, we discuss an approach for understanding some of the implications, which can provide input in the design.

-In particular, it is useful to maintain a clear idea of what types can be upcast to others, possibly indirectly (i.e. A->B->C is implemented but direct A->C not).
-Moreover, one should make sure the implementations of ``__array_ufunc__``, which implicitly define the type casting hierarchy, don't contradict this.
+It is useful to maintain a clear idea of what types can be "upcast" to others, possibly indirectly (e.g. indirect A->B->C is implemented but direct A->C not).
+If the implementations of ``__array_ufunc__`` follow a coherent type casting hierarchy, it can be used to understand results of operations.

+Type casting can be expressed as a `graph <https://en.wikipedia.org/wiki/Graph_theory>`__ defined as follows:

+    For each ``__array_ufunc__`` method, draw directed edges from each possible input type to each possible output type.

+    That is, in each case where ``y = x.__array_ufunc__(a, b, c, ...)`` does something else than returning ``NotImplemented`` or raising an error, draw edges ``type(a) -> type(y)``, ``type(b) -> type(y)``, ...

+If the resulting graph is *acyclic*, it defines a coherent type casting hierarchy (unambiguous partial ordering between types).
+In this case, operations involving multiple types generally predictably produce result of the "highest" type, or raise a :exc:`TypeError`.
+See examples at the end of this section.

+If the graph has cycles, the ``__array_ufunc__`` type casting is not well-defined, and things such as ``type(multiply(a, b)) != type(multiply(b, a))`` or ``type(add(a, add(b, c))) != type(add(add(a, b), c))`` are not excluded (and then probably always possible).

-It is useful to think of the typecasting hierarchy as a graph (see below for example graphs that work and that fail because of cyclic dependencies) in which, for any given class A, all other classes that define ``__array_ufunc__`` must belong to exactly one of three groups (making this an directed acyclic graph):
+If the type casting hierarchy is well defined, for each class A, all other classes that define ``__array_ufunc__`` belong to exactly one of three groups:

-- *Above A*: their ``__array_ufunc__`` can handle class A or some member of the "above A" classes.
-In other words, these are the types that A can be (indirectly) upcast to in ufuncs.
+- *Above A*: the types that A can be (indirectly) upcast to in ufuncs.

-- *Below A*: they can be handled by the ``__array_ufunc__`` of class A or the ``__array_ufunc__`` of some member of the "below A" classes.
-In other words, these are the types that can be (indirectly) upcast to A in ufuncs.
+- *Below A*: the types that can be (indirectly) upcast to A in ufuncs.

 - *Incompatible*: neither above nor below A; types for which no (indirect) upcasting is possible.
-Neither can handle the other.

-Given this grouping, to ensure that expressions involving ufuncs either raise a :exc:`TypeError`, or have a result type that is independent of what ufuncs were called, what order they were called in, and what order their arguments were in, the above implies that ``__array_ufunc__`` for type A should:

-- Return an object of type A if all other arguments are of types below A.

-- Return :obj:`NotImplemented` if any argument has a type that is above A or with which it is incompatible.

-With the above, one can convert relations between types to edges in a `graph<https://en.wikipedia.org/wiki/Graph_theory>`_ by defining "can handle" as follows: if for instances ``a`` and ``b`` of types A and B, ``a.__array_ufunc__(..., b, ...)`` returns a result other than :obj:`NotImplemented` (and does not raise an error), then a can handle b and B->A is an edge of the graph.

-Note that there are, as always, exceptions.
-For instance, for a quantity class, the results of most ufuncs should be quantities, but this is not the case for comparison operators.
-For those, a quantity class would return a plain array.

-Note also that the legacy behaviour of numpy ufunc is to try to convert unknown objects to :class:`ndarray` via :func:`np.asarray`.
-This is equivalent to placing :class:`ndarray` at the very top of the graph, and is thus a consistent type hierarchy (although one that causes the problems that motivate this NEP...).
-By instead letting :class:`ndarray` return `NotImplemented` if any argument defines ``__array_ufunc__``, we provide the option for other classes to have :class:`ndarray` at the bottom of the type hierarchy.
+Note that the legacy behaviour of numpy ufuncs is to try to convert unknown objects to :class:`ndarray` via :func:`np.asarray`.
+This is equivalent to placing :class:`ndarray` above these objects in the graph.
+Since we above defined :class:`ndarray` to return `NotImplemented` for classes with custom ``__array_ufunc__``, this puts :class:`ndarray` below such classes in the type hierarchy, allowing the operations to be overridden.

+In view of the above, binary ufuncs describing transitive operations should aim to define a well-defined casting hierarchy.
+This is likely also a sensible approach to all ufuncs --- exceptions to this should consider carefully if any surprising behavior results.

 .. admonition:: Example